bplmaps/lmec-main-site/content/articles/neponset.md

 ### Present-day geographic concentration of PCBs

+Though the Walter Baker and Tileston/Hollingsworth facilities were not responsible for PCB pollution, the highest concentration of pollutants today are located at the geographic sites

 While these early industrial facilities were not responsible for the Neponset's current PCB levels, the concentration of such pollutants are

 * Early industrial facilities were not the polluters, but today the pollutants are concentrated at both of their geographic locations